• Home

 About Victim Services

 The Victim Services Unit is comprised of a Victim Services Director, a Social Services Program Coordinator and six Victim Services Specialists.
-Additionally, we benefit from of a large pool of trained volunteers who contribute their time and skills.
+Additionally, we benefit from a large pool of trained volunteers who contribute their time and skills.

 Services